EtzionR/generate-Convex-Hull-SHP-from-HDBSCAN-clustering-probabilities/README.md

 ![probability](https://github.com/EtzionData/generate-Convex-Hull-SHP-from-HDBSCAN-clustering-probabilities/blob/master/Picture/example%20-%20cluster%20probability%20values.png)

 As can be seen in the example, the closer a point is to the cluster center, the higher its probability, and closer to the value 1.
 In contrast, points farther from the center approach to 0.
 Every cluster can have a different density, based on its distribution characteristics.
-As you can see, different clusters can have a completely different density (the code used to generate the plot and documentation is available here: [**multi-smooth-density-plot**](https://github.com/EtzionData/create-multi-smooth-density-plot)):
+As you can see, different clusters can have a completely different density (the code used to generate this plot with full documentation available here: [**multi-smooth-density-plot**](https://github.com/EtzionData/create-multi-smooth-density-plot)):

 ![density](https://github.com/EtzionData/generate-Convex-Hull-SHP-from-HDBSCAN-clustering-probabilities/blob/master/Picture/example%20-%20smooth%20density%20of%20cluster%20probabilities.png)